Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Proof of Theorem

-In accordance with the approach in~\cite[Appendix~A]{thrampoulidis2018a}, we introduce a sufficiently large constraint sets $\calS_{\txu}$ and $\calS_{\txw}$ which will not affect the optimization problem with high probability.
-We then exchange the order of min-max from the minimax theorem and change the sign of the objective function to obtain
+In the standard analysis based on CGMT, the minimization problem for the error vector $\bm{u}$ is analyzed.
+In our proof, however, we analyze the optimal value of $\bm{w}$ to obtain the result for the residual.
+We thus exchange the order of min-max from the minimax theorem and change the sign of the objective function to obtain

-where we can keep the sign of the first term $\frac{1}{N} \bm{w}^{\sfT} (\sqrt{N} \bm{A}) \bm{u}$ because the distribution of the matrix $\bm{A}$ is zero mean Gaussian and sign independent.
+where we can keep the sign of the first term $\frac{1}{N} \bm{w}^{\top} (\sqrt{N} \bm{A}) \bm{u}$ because the distribution of the matrix $\bm{A}$ is zero mean Gaussian and sign independent.
 The optimization problem~\eqref{eq:PO} is the form of (PO) normalized by $N$.
 Note that the optimal value of $\bm{w}$ can be written as

 from~\eqref{eq:intro_u}, where $\hat{\bm{u}}_{N}^{(\text{PO})} = \hat{\bm{x}}(\lambda) - \bm{x}$ is the optimal value of $\bm{u}$ in (PO).